SUMMARY

 A West Virginia Miner Was Killed In A Rock Wall Collapse While Zatezalo Was President And CEO Of Rhino Resources.
 According to Politico, “When Zatezalo was president and CEO at Rhino Resources, a West Virginia miner was killed when a portion of a rock wall collapsed.
 The accident occurred after Rhino already had been cited for one worker safety violation, and before it received a second.”
 [Politico, 9/3/18]

-Dec.
-2017: The Trump Administration Announced Revisions Safety-Monitoring Rules For Offshore Drilling Operations.
-According to Washington Post, “The Trump administration is overhauling how federal officials monitor safety procedures on offshore drilling operations, revising a pair of rules enacted in the wake of the 2010 Deepwater Horizon spill on the grounds that they are overly burdensome on industry.
+December 2017: The Trump Administration Announced Revisions Safety-Monitoring Rules For Offshore Drilling Operations.
+According to the Washington Post, “The Trump administration is overhauling how federal officials monitor safety procedures on offshore drilling operations, revising a pair of rules enacted in the wake of the 2010 Deepwater Horizon spill on the grounds that they are overly burdensome on industry.
 On Friday, the Bureau of Safety and Environmental Enforcement (BSEE) will publish new regulations for the production-safety-systems rule, which addresses devices used during offshore oil production.”
 [Washington Post, 12/28/17]

 Trump’s Interior Department Proposed A Rule To Rescind A Requirement That Allowed Only Government-Approved Third Parties To Inspect Blowout Preventers On Offshore Oil Rigs.
 According to Politico, “A proposed rule would rescind the requirement that only government-approved third parties may inspect blowout preventers that seal a well in the event of a pressure surge.”
 [Politico, 9/3/18]

-The Proposed Revisions Would Allow Rig Operators To Test Equipment Less Frequently, Saving The Oil Industry $900 Million Over Ten Years.
+The Proposed Revisions Would Allow Rig Operators To Test Equipment Less Frequently, Saving The Oil Industry $900 Million Over 10 Years.
 According to Politico, “The revisions would also allow rig operators to test equipment less frequently, to prevent ‘wear and tear.’
 All told, the changes would save industry more than $900 million over 10 years.”
 [Politico, 9/3/18]

 The Revisions Also Removed The Word “Safe” From Language Describing The Level Of Down-Hole Pressure Operators Were Required To Maintain To Avoid An Accident.
-According to Washington Post, “The revisions also include other changes the industry has sought.
+According to the Washington Post, “The revisions also include other changes the industry has sought.
 Safety-bureau regulators removed a key word from language describing the level of down-hole pressure the agency requires operators to maintain in a given well to avoid an accident.
 The word it removed is ‘safe.’
 Pressure tests, which failed in the Deepwater Horizon disaster, no longer have to ‘show’ that a well is in balance.
 Instead, they should ‘indicate’ that.”
 [Washington Post, 5/2/19]

-Feb.
-2018: The USDA Proposed Lifting Line Speed Requirements In Hog Processing Plants In An Effort To Streamline Safety Inspections At Meat-Processing Plants.
+February 2018: The USDA Proposed Lifting Line Speed Requirements In Hog Processing Plants In An Effort To Streamline Safety Inspections At Meat-Processing Plants.
 According to Politico, “USDA in February proposed lifting line speed requirements in hog processing plants — part of an effort to streamline food safety inspections at the plants, which currently may process no more than 1,100 hogs per hour.
 Agriculture department officials wrote in the proposal that they seek to remove ‘unnecessary regulatory obstacles’ and cut food safety inspection staff, saving taxpayers $8.7 million.
 The change would also would free up line inspectors to inspect other areas of the plant, they wrote.”
 [Politico, 9/3/18]

 USDA Food Safety Officials Acknowledged That Worker Safety Was Not An Organizational Priority.
 According to Politico, “But USDA food safety officials acknowledge that safety wasn’t a top priority.
 ‘We don’t regulate worker safety,’ acting administrator Paul Kiecker said.
 ‘What we regulate at FSIS is the food safety.
 That’s not to say we are not interested in employee safety.
 We are definitely interested in that.’”
 [Politico, 9/3/18]

-Mark Lauritsen, Director Of Meat Packing And Food Processing For United Food And Commercial Workers, Warned The Rule Changes Could Lead To Shoulder, Neck, Back, And Wrist Injuries In Workers.
+Mark Lauritsen, Director Of Meat-Packing And Food Processing For United Food And Commercial Workers, Warned The Rule Changes Could Lead To Shoulder, Neck, Back, And Wrist Injuries In Workers.
 According to Politico, “Increased speeds could lead to shoulder, neck, back and wrist injuries, Lauritsen said.
 In addition, increased line speeds could cause workers to take shortcuts in an environment that’s already dangerous.
 ‘It’s hot, it’s humid, it’s slick, it’s bloody,’ he said.”
 [Politico, 9/3/18]

-Lauritsen: “Common Sense Would Tell You That You Cannot Increase Line Speeds…And Not Expect Injuries To Go Up.”
+Lauritsen: “Common Sense Would Tell You That You Cannot Increase Line Speeds […] And Not Expect Injuries To Go Up.”
 According to Politico, “But ‘common sense would tell you [that] you cannot increase line speeds at a fast, repetitive motion and not expect injuries to go up,’ said Mark Lauritsen, director of meat packing and food processing for the United Food and Commercial Workers.”
 [Politico, 9/3/18]

 The Trump Administration Said It Would Consider Applications To Raise Line Speeds At Certain Poultry Processing Plants.
 According to a Food Safety and Inspection Service press release obtained via USDA, “FSIS’ Criteria for Consideration of Waiver Requests from Young Chicken Slaughter Establishments to Operate at Line Speeds Up to 175 Birds Per Minute As we recently said in the denial of a petition requesting the waiver of maximum line speeds for certain poultry slaughter establishments operating under the New Poultry Inspection System (NPIS), FSIS is making available criteria that it will use to consider waiver requests from NPIS young chicken establishments to permit these establishments to test new equipment, technologies, or procedures that will allow them to maintain process control at faster line speeds.”
 [USDA Food Safety and Inspection Service, 2/23/18]